DenisPav/Ooze/README.md

-# 🌳💧 Ooze - Sorting and Filtering for ASP.NET Core and EF Core
+# 🌳💧 Ooze - Sorting, Filtering and Selections for ASP.NET Core and EF Core

 ## ⚙ Setup
 You'll need to add reference to the package (insert link here when it will be available).
 After that call `.AddOoze()` method on services inside of `ConfigureServices()` method in your startup class.